-As part of its intervention request, Environmental Defence stated that it may request that the OEB make provision for a technical conference following the receipt of interrogatory responses.
+As part of its intervention request, Environmental Defence requested that the OEB provide for a technical conference or for parties to comment on the need for a technical conference following the receipt of interrogatory responses.
+FRPO also recommended that the OEB provide for a technical conference.

-In Procedural Order No. 1, the OEB provided for the filing of comments by OEB staff and intervenors on the need for a technical conference by January 18, 2024 and allowed Enbridge Gas an opportunity to respond to those comments by January 22, 2024
+In Procedural Order No. 1, the OEB provided for the filing of comments by OEB staff and intervenors on the need for a technical conference and allowed Enbridge Gas an opportunity to respond to those comments.